mxschmitt/chrome-odata-viewer/README.md

 # chrome-odata-viewer

-Displays the ui5 oData network requests in a beautified clickable way like JSON.
+Displays the UI5 OData network requests in a beautified clickable way like JSON.